 I’m back from vacation and taking a quick looking at my savings rate in July.
-I had a rough month in June and knew that my August wouldn’t be great either due to the vacation and some other expenses so I tried to hunker down and spend less in July.
+I had a rough month in June and knew that my August wouldn’t be great either due to the vacation and some other expenses.
+As such, I tried to hunker down and spend less in July.

 I was glad to see that spending less actually wasn’t all that hard.
-I’m lucky to be a home body which certainly helps with expenses so the fiancee and I spent more time at home versus going out and I’m hoping that showed in the savings rate for the month.
+I’m lucky to be a home body which certainly helps with expenses.
+The fiancee and I spent more time at home versus going out and I’m hoping that showed in the savings rate for the month.

-We certainly didn’t just stay in all the time, still going out and doing stuff every once in a while and enjoying ourselves but I was certainly aiming for a number that was a good deal higher than June’s poor savings rate.
+We certainly didn’t just stay in all the time.
+We still going out and did stuff every once in a while and enjoyed ourselves.
+However, I was certainly aiming for a number that was a good deal higher than June’s poor savings rate.

 Let’s take a look at the gross income breakdown for July.